dib-lab/2021-paper-ibd/manuscript.md

 <!-- We built random forests classifiers to predict CD, UC, and non-IBD status using scaled MinHash signatures (k-mer models), marker genes in the shared 41 genomes (marker gene models), signatures from reads that were detected as marker genes (k-mer models of marker genes), and marker genes in the full metagenome (full marker gene models). -->

-We built random forests classifiers to predict CD, UC, and non-IBD status using scaled MinHash signatures .
+We built random forests classifiers to predict CD, UC, and non-IBD status using FracMinHash signatures .
 We transformed sourmash signatures into a k-mer (hash) abundance table where each metagenome was a sample, each k-mer was a feature, and abundances were recorded for each k-mer for each sample.
-We normalized abundances by dividing by the total number of k-mers in each scaled MinHash signature.
+We normalized abundances by dividing by the total number of k-mers in each FracMinHash signature.
 We then used a leave-one-study-out validation approach where we trained six models, each of which was trained on five studies and validated on the sixth.
 We built each model six times, each time using a different random seed.
 To build each model, we first performed vita variable selection on the training set as implemented in the Pomona and ranger packages [@doi:10.1093/bib/bbx124; @doi:10.18637/jss.v077.i01].